 Over the summer as I was developing a clear sense of what I wanted, I shared my idea with a friend.

 She responded, “well that kind of takes the mystery out of it doesn’t it.”
 She was referring to my intent to choose a personal quote.

-Undeterred by the sentiment, I moved forward with my idea, getting it done on my last day in a six year advocacy role.
+Undeterred by the sentiment, I moved forward with my idea, getting it done on my last day in a seven year advocacy role.